 "Green is the land, red is the Kuant, white is the beach, this are the colors of Helgoland" The island is a unique natural monument shaped by wind and water.
 With a size of only one square kilometre the island is not very large but 61.3 meters high.
 The red rock in the sea is the highest peak in the circle Pinneberg to which the island with its 1400 inhabitants belongs.

 Barbecue is allowed

-To be paid on spot (cash): Deposit: 100,00 EUR, Tourist tax • Included: TV, final cleaning, energy costs • To be requested upon reservation and to be paid on spot: Bed linen (on request): 8.00 EUR per person: initial equipment and per change • Dog: Not allowed.
+To be paid on spot (cash): Deposit: 100,00 EUR, Tourist tax • Included: Energy costs • To paid on reservation: Final cleaning: 50,00 EUR (will be charged once by booking) • To be requested upon reservation and paid on spot: Bedlinen (on request, bookable until 14 days before arrival): 10,00 EUR (initial equipment and per change) • Pet: Not allowed.

 Arrival and departure: until 20.05. and from 05.09.: daily, min.
 3 nights • 21.05. - 04.09.: daily, min.
 4 nights.